pvspain/howto-nscd-systemd-service/README.md

 nscd --version || apt list nscd
 ```

-If not, you can install PHP:
+If not, you can install NSCD:

 ```
 sudo apt update && sudo apt install -y nscd